DavidAkinpelu/Collaborative-Filtering/README.md

 # Collaborative-Filtering

-An explorative analysis of different collaborative filtering algorithms using Surprise Python librabry.
+An explorative analysis of different collaborative filtering algorithms using Surprise Python library.